Imported human case of avian influenza A(H7N9) under CHP investigation

 "We have enhanced publicity and health education to reinforce health advice on the prevention of avian influenza," the spokesman said.

-As of 4pm today, the CHP's hotline (2125 1111) for public enquiries has received 217 calls since the first confirmed human case of avian influenza A(H7N9) in Hong Kong.
+As of 4pm on April 11, the CHP's hotline (2125 1111) for public enquiries has received 217 calls since the first confirmed human case of avian influenza A(H7N9) in Hong Kong.

 Members of the public should remain vigilant and take heed of the preventive advice against avian influenza below: